Announced 2026-05-13 · was due 2026-06-15 · PAUSED on the day · verify against Anthropic's own email/docs

 • use Claude Cowork

-What to do before June 15
+What to do now

 2. Decide on overflow.
 Choose whether to enable "usage credits" so that programmatic usage past the monthly credit bills at API rates instead of being rejected.
 Rejection is safer for budget; overflow is safer for uptime.
 Pick deliberately.